fluidware/fluidsurveys-docs/api/surveys.rst

 .. http:post:: /api/v2/surveys/:id/status/?switch=closed

-.. _survey-details:

 Creating an empty Survey
 ````````````````````````

 .. http:post:: /api/v2/surveys/

-    :form name: The name for the new survey to create
+    :form name: The name for the new survey to create.

     Creates an empty survey with `GET` parameter `name`.

     Sample response: ::